wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-marketplace-azure-items.md

 ---
-title: "Itens do marketplace do Azure disponíveis para a pilha do Azure | Microsoft Docs"
+title: "Itens do Marketplace do Azure disponíveis para a pilha do Azure | Microsoft Docs"
-description: Esses itens marektplace do Azure podem ser usados na pilha do Azure.
+description: Esses itens do Marketplace do Azure podem ser usados na pilha do Azure.
 services: azure-stack
 documentationcenter:
 author: ErikjeMS